fbgallet/roam-extension-speech-to-roam/README.md

 - model by default is currently `gpt-4o-mini` (pointing to the latest model version).
 You can change the default model or choose any other model (among GPT 4 and Claude models) for each request by right-clicking on the completion button (just like for Post-processing button and Generate again button)
 - you can try other chat completion model, or your own fine-tuned models (only OpenAI chat completion).

-## AI Post-processing of vocal notes following your templates
+## AI Post-processing following exactly your templates structure

-- You can ask your AI assistant to follow a template composed of a set of blocks and children, each containing instructions, placeholders, or questions.
-The AI assistant's response will be inserted into these different blocks !
-This feature is experimental, it often requires several attempts and more specific instructions for the result to be entirely satisfactory.
+- You can ask your AI assistant to follow exactly a template composed of a set of blocks and children, each containing instructions, placeholders, or questions.
+The AI assistant's response will be inserted into these different blocks, fitting exactly the requested output.
 - Here's how to proceed:
   1. create a prompt template anywhere in your graph. (consider using the native `/Template` command, but it's not required)
-  2. insert a copy of the template (eventualy with `;;` command) as a child of a given block.
+  2. insert a copy of the template (eventualy with `;;` command) as a child of a given block or insert the block reference of the template following this syntax: `((template: ((block-reference))))`.
-  3. then place your cursor in this block (the parent of the template), and record your voice note,
+  3. then place your cursor in this block (the parent of the template), and write some information to be processed following the template, or some instructions, or record your voice note (that will be "post-processed" following the template),
   4. click on the post-processing button (after optionally specifying the context) => the template will be automatically filled in (this may take time depending on the amount of information to process).
+- Some blocks of the context can be excluded of the prompt and only used as text: just insert `{text}` in the corresping blocks
 - You can specify a default template in the settings.
 It will be automatically inserted as child of the focused block when you run post-processing if there is currently no child.
 Copy the block reference of the root block of your template.
 The root or parent block is only the title, it will not be inserted nor used as an instruction.
 If no user default template is defined, a predefined template will be used, just try it !

 ## Use models throught OpenRouter